 About the Artist

 Artist and poet José Francisco Borges was born in 1935 in the village of Bezerros, Pernambuco state, in Northeastern Brazil.
-Today Borges is Brazil's best-known folk artist working in the wood-cut medium, and his work has been exhibited all over the world.
-But he comes out of a long tradition of folk poet/artists who publish their own work in the form of small (generally about 6" by 9") cheap chap-books or pamphlets written in verse, known as folhetos.
+Borges was Brazil's best-known folk artist working in the wood-cut medium, and his work has been exhibited all over the world.
+But he came out of a long tradition of folk poet/artists who publish their own work in the form of small (generally about 6" by 9") cheap chap-books or pamphlets written in verse, known as folhetos.
 They are also known as literatura de cordel after the way vendors sell them in the marketplace, hanging over a string.
 This tradition (including the work of Borges) is described in detail by Candace Slater in her book Stories on a String.

 Marion Oettinger, Jr. describes these folhetos in his book The Folk Art of Latin America: Visiones del Pueblo: "Brazilian chap books deal with popular poetry, accounts of local catastrophes, popular legends, famous crimes, and infamous love affairs.
 The Man who Married a Donkey, The Son Who Murdered His Parents in Order to Get His Hands on Their Retirement Benefit, The Football Game in Hell, and The Overturned Bus Disaster are examples of the alluring titles found in a typical marketplace.
 The front of these pamplets usually contain wood-block illustrations of the book's contents, and they, in themselves, form a special type of folk expression....
 Frequently, chap book vendors sing the songs in their books or read aloud the contents of their books to market crowds, many of whom are illiterate, and their voices usually draw enormous gatherings."